Ndongazz/gitsessionplp/README.md

 This is a git session for introduction
-If you read this in future, i was just learning
+If you read this in future, i was just learning yaay